OHDSI/CohortAlgebra/cran-comments.md

 Replaced \dontrun with \donttest in function examples.
+Removed reference user's home filespace and replace to tempdir(). in tests/testthat/setup.R

 This is new release.

 ---